momoiorg-repository/dual_scorpion/README.md

 ## 3D Printed Parts
 `dual_scorpion_3d_printer_parts/` hosts the STL sets for both follower and leader builds (base plates, spine, clavicle rods, wrists, grippers, etc.).

+## Acknowledgments
+- Built on the SO-101 open-hardware design from the Hugging Face LeRobot project (https://github.com/huggingface/lerobot).
+- Documentation and calibration guidance reference the official SO-101 guide on the Hugging Face Hub® (https://huggingface.co/docs/lerobot/so101).
+- This derivative work remains under the Apache License 2.0 in alignment with the upstream project’s licensing.

 ## Contributing
 Issues and PRs are encouraged—especially around documentation gaps, new teleop tooling, and CAD improvements.
 Please open an issue before large hardware or API changes so we can coordinate on interfaces.